KurtJacobson/kcjengr.com/_posts/2018-10-24-corvair-intake-cover.md

 to unplug my machine because Windows was doing updates.
 Argggg

-After waiting patiently for about 30min for it to reach 1% completion, I unpluged the PC and booted back into Debian Linux.
+After waiting patiently for about 30min for it to reach 1% completion, I unplugged the PC and booted back into Debian Linux.
 About 5min later I had the part modeled in [SolveSpace](http://solvespace.com), sliced in [Slic3r](http://slic3r.org/) and printing on a machine running [Marlin](http://marlinfw.org/) firmware.